FDio/vpp/docs/gettingstarted/progressivevpp/index.rst

     This is **not** intended to be a 'How to Run in a Production Environment' set of instructions.

-For more information on using VPP with Virtual Box/Vagrant, please refer to :ref:`vppvagrant`

 .. toctree::

    settingupenvironment.rst